kmsholcomb/docs-rackspace/doc/style-guide/index.rst

 :ref:`index-style-guidelines`
-   Provides information about how certain elements appear in Rackspace content—for example, how we show abbreviations, how we capitalize headings, whether we allow contractions, what formatting we apply to certain text.
+   Provides information about how certain elements appear in Rackspace content—for example, how we show abbreviations, how we capitalize headings, whether we allow contractions, and what formatting we apply to certain text.

 :ref:`index-terminology-guidelines`